Arvonit/chat_rs/README.md

 # chat_rs

-A rewrite of my chat program in Rust!
+A rewrite of my IRC server and client in Rust.